-The moduli space over the two-dimensional family of domains we have just specified is 1-dimensional, by our choice of indices, and its boundary consists of: \begin{itemize} \item solutions whose domains have parameter $l=-1$ or $l=\infty$, \item solutions whose domains have parameter $s=0$ or $s=2\pi$. \end{itemize} We claim that solutions of the second type cancel pairwise.
-Indeed, recall that the disks without boundary punctures on Figures~\ref{fig:Circle_Bubbles}(a)--(d) are constant, and the perturbation data on the punctured disks for $s=0,2\pi$ are chosen in a way to provide the same solutions, after a $\pi$-rotation on each disk.
-Let us describe more explicitly what happens when $l<0$, as the case when $l\ge 0$ is clear enough from Figures~\ref{fig:Circle_Bubbles}(c),(d).
-We can represent the domains shown on Figure~\ref{fig:loop_morse}(a), with free $l<0$ and free small $s>0$, where $t=e^{is}$, by a disk with fixed boundary punctures, stretched with length parameters $-1/l$ and $1/s$ along the three strips shown on Figure~\ref{fig:two_stretches_bubble}(a).
-The stretching procedure was described earlier, and our choice of perturbation data says that the stretched strips, and the sub-domain left of the $1/s$-strip, carry an unperturbed pseudo-holomorphic equation.
-So for $s=0$ we get the disks shown on Figure~\ref{fig:two_stretches_bubble}(b), with the unpunctured boundary marked point attached to a constant disk, which means this boundary marked point unconstrained.
+The boundary of our 1-dimensional moduli space consists of: \begin{itemize} \item solutions whose domains have parameter $l=-1$ or $l=\infty$, \item solutions whose domains have parameter $s=0$ or $s=2\pi$. \end{itemize} We claim that solutions of the second type cancel pairwise.
+Indeed, recall that the disks without boundary punctures in Figures~\ref{fig:Circle_Bubbles}(a)--(d) are constant, and the perturbation data on the punctured disks for $s=0,2\pi$ are chosen in a way to provide the same solutions, after a $\pi$-rotation on each disk.
+Let us describe more explicitly what happens when $l<0$, as the case when $l\ge 0$ is clear enough from Figures~\ref{fig:Circle_Bubbles}(c),~(d).
+We can represent the domains shown in Figure~\ref{fig:loop_morse}(a), with free $l<0$ and free small $s>0$, where $t=e^{is}$, by a disk with fixed boundary punctures, stretched with length parameters $-1/l$ and $1/s$ along the three strips shown in Figure~\ref{fig:two_stretches_bubble}(a).
+The stretching procedure was described earlier, and our choice of perturbation data says that the stretched strips, and the sub-domain to the left of the $1/s$-strip, carry an unperturbed pseudo-holomorphic equation.
+So for $s=0$ we get the disks shown in Figure~\ref{fig:two_stretches_bubble}(b), with the unpunctured boundary marked point attached to a constant disk, which means this boundary marked point unconstrained.
 (As usual, the domain is considered up to complex automorphisms, so the unconstrained point does not prevent us from having rigid solutions.)
-This way, Figures~\ref{fig:Circle_Bubbles}(a)~and~\ref{fig:two_stretches_bubble}(a) are drawings of the same configuration, for any $l<0$.
-If we rotate the disk on Figure~\ref{fig:two_stretches_bubble}(b) by $\pi$, we will get precisely the disk with perturbation data we would have got for $s=2\pi$, except that the boundary marked point is on the different side of the boundary.
-But since that point is unconstrained, its position does not actually matter, and for $s=0,2\pi$ we get a pair of the same solutions.
+This way, Figures~\ref{fig:Circle_Bubbles}(a)~and~\ref{fig:two_stretches_bubble}(b) are drawings of the same configuration, for any $l<0$.
+If we rotate the disk in Figure~\ref{fig:two_stretches_bubble}(b) by $\pi$, we get precisely the disk with perturbation data we would have got for $s=2\pi$, except that the boundary marked point (with the attached constant disk) is on the different side of the boundary.